ritaban06/snake-game-ai/README.md

 ## Features

 - Classic Snake game mechanics with additional elements
-- AI-controlled snake using BFS pathfinding
+- AI-controlled snake using BFS or or A* pathfinding
 - Obstacles to avoid
 - Power-ups for bonus points
 - Score tracking
 - Path visualization
-- Game over screen showing final game state
 - Customizable game parameters

 ## Requirements